phpversions/phpversions.info/CONTRIBUTING.md

 ## Contributing

 We use Jekyll for this, which yep, trollolol is Ruby I know.
-We did this because GitHub Pages is easy, but comically enough now that we use custom plugins we've had to build it from `master` and push the HTML to `gh-pages`, making that decision rather pointless.
+We did this because hosting on GitHub Pages is easy, but comically enough now that we use custom plugins we've had to build it from `master` and push the HTML to `gh-pages`, making that decision rather pointless.

 ## Getting Started